Ahmednoorani258/30_days_chatgpt_challenge/README.md

 ## 🎯 What You Will Achieve

 ### ✅ 1.
 Become a Python Expert
-- Master advanced Python concepts such as decorators, generators, context managers, and metaclasses.
+- Master advanced Python concepts such as decorators, generators, context manager, and metaclasses.
 - Write optimized, well-structured code following PEP 8 guidelines.
 - Gain expertise in memory management, concurrency, and performance optimization.